bellhyve/zelta/README.md

 ## Installation Notes

 - The scripts were written on FreeBSD's built-in (Kernighan) awk.
-- All updates to the main branch are additionally tested on MacOS and Debian GNU/Linux with the packages nawk, mawk, and gawk.
+- All updates to the main branch are additionally tested on Illumos, MacOS, and Debian GNU/Linux with the packages nawk, mawk, and gawk.
 - PLEASE open an issue if Zelta is not working as expected on your system; see the FAQ for know problems and workarounds.
 - Make sure ssh auth and "zfs allow" is correctly configured for all involved systems.

 ## Future

 See Zelta's issues for active development notes.
 An older version of Zelta contained a configuration editor and socat/netcat support, but in practice they weren't as useful as expected.
-Configuration via JSON pipe (using JSON.awk) and/or database will likely be added for very large fleets.
+Priorities include basic snapshot and pruning tools, as well as providing assistance to untangling mountpoint/canmount/readonly dataset trees to protect from the need to clobber backups and overlapping mountpoints.
+(Which should never happen with Zelta! ;-) )

 ## Contributing